tgenman/STEM_vault/notes/math/combinatorics/The bijection rule.md

 TARGET DECK: Math::Combinatorics
 START
 Math prop
-Question_eng: The bijection rule
+TITLE: The bijection rule
-Question_rus:
+TITLE_rus:
 Answer_eng: Let $A$ and $B$ be two finite sets.
 Then there exists are [[Bijective mapping property (function)|Bijection]] $\phi: A \rightarrow B$ if and only if the sets $A$ and $B$ have the same number of elements
 Answer_rus: